Maciek-cod/REVcalc/README.md

 Views.py takes a web request and returns a web response.
 Urls.py file defines the mapping between URLs and views.
 Forms.py contains Django forms code i.e. Document Form used to upload a text file.
-And the admin.py file is used to display my models in the Django admin panel.
+And the admin.py file is used to display models in the Django admin panel.

 ### GUI